lmkerr/pokedex/README.md

 2. Once your dependencies are added, run `pnpm dev` to run a local dev instance of the application.
 3. Nope... that's it.
 You're done.

+For the sake of this demo, and the fact that the only varible being used today is not sensitive data, the production url for requesting pokemon has been exposed by removing `.env.local` from gitignore.
+In an enterprise scenario, you should add all `.env.*` files to `.gitignore`.

 ## Business Requirements